accordproject/concerto-docs/docs/quick-start.md

 ## Congratulations!

 Well done, you've created your first Concerto model and used the CLI to validate data against the model!
 This is just the start...

-Please refer to the other tutorials for more advanced scenarios and for details on the Concerto API.
+You may want to continue to read about [static code generation](./category/code-generation), or using the [JavaScript runtime API](./api/using-js-api.md) to introspect models at runtime.